AlicornLunaa/draft_engine/README.md

 - [ ] Serialization
 - [ ] JSON handling
 - [ ] Update to new physics engine
+- [ ] Better texture class with some sort of TextureProperties struct
+- [ ] Same with framebuffer
+- [ ] Crash logs
+- [ ] Devtools & registry editor

 ## How the engine works
 ### OpenGL Resources